This 3 Cheese White Lasagna is the ultimate comfort food recipe. Plus, it’s a great make ahead meal.

 For more recipe inspiration, be sure to check out these pages on It is a Keeper:

-- 1-10 oz package frozen chopped spinach - thawed and squeezed dry
+- 10 ounces chopped spinach, thawed and squeezed dry

 - In a large skillet, brown sausage over medium heat.

 - Remove sausage from skillet and drain all but 1 tablespoon of drippings.

 - Add onion and garlic and saute until tender, about 2-3 minutes.